Wondermondo 🢖 Lists and articles 🢖 Top 10 waterfalls of the world

-Inside this book are photo collection of high-quality beautiful portraits of waterfalls.
-Photographers devoted their body and soul to capture the captivating different faces and angles of a waterfall.
+Inside this book is a photo collection of high-quality beautiful portraits of waterfalls.
+Photographers devoted their bodies and soul to capture the captivating different faces and angles of a waterfall.
 Each photograph is warm and inviting.
 Includes close-up, black and white, and colored waterfall portraits.

 Really a beautiful collection i think you have posted this article by your travel experience.
 If you had explored this much of places you definitely had a nice travel experience.